-However, if the fee you charge for admission is currently exempt that will take precedence and your supplies will not qualify for the reduced rate.
+However, if the fee you charge for admission was exempt that will take precedence and your supplies will not qualify for the reduced rate.

-More information about how these changes apply to your business can be found in VAT: Admission charges to attractions.
+More information about how these changes apply to your business can be found in VAT on admission charges to attractions.

 The Flat Rate Scheme

-If you are a small business and use the use the Flat Rate Scheme to simplify your VAT calculations you should be aware that certain percentages have been reduced in line with the introduction of the temporary reduced rate of VAT.
+If you are a small business and use the Flat Rate Scheme to simplify your VAT calculations, you should be aware that certain percentages have been reduced in line with the introduction of the temporary reduced rate of VAT.

 More information can be found in VAT Flat Rate Scheme.

 The Tour Operators Margin Scheme

 If you are a business that buys in and resells travel, accommodation and certain other services, and you act in your own name, you may operate the Tour Operators Margin Scheme to simplify your calculations.

 Further information about how the introduction of the temporary reduced rate of VAT will affect your calculations can be found in Tour Operators Margin Scheme (VAT Notice 709/5).